walling/xregexp/README.md

 This is [XRegExp](http://xregexp.com) in a Common JS module.
+All plugins and unicode packages are included as well.
 I'm not affiliated with Steven Levithan, the author of XRegExp.

 Installation
 ------------